Admissions, Recognition of Prior Learning

-IELTS Examiners are fully qualified and follow the IELTS standardised testing around the world.
+IELTS Examiners are fully qualified and follow the IELTS standardized testing around the world.
 IELTS has a quality-controlled system of recruitment, training, benchmarking, certification and monitoring.
 IELTS markers are regularly monitored and tested every two years to retain their certification.

 The test centres are managed by the British Council, IDP: IELTS Australia or by independent organisations that meet strict standards of quality, security and customer service.